jj1bdx/airspy-fmradion/README.md

 ## Filter design documentation

+### General characteristics

+* Aliasing allowed outside the -90dB width for the 1st-stage IF filters to reduce CPU power

+### For FM

-* Filter coefficients are listed under `doc/filter-design`
+* FM Filter coefficients are listed under `doc/filter-design-fm`
-* Unused filter coefficients are listed under `doc/filter-design/not-used`
+* FM unused filter coefficients are listed under `doc/filter-design-fm/not-used`
 * DiscriminatorEqualizer IF range: 200kHz ~ 1MHz (nyquist: 100kHz ~ 500kHz)
 * -90dB IF filter width: +-~188kHz for RTL-SDR and AirSpy R2, +-~138kHz for AirSpy HF+
 * <0.01dB IF filter width: at least +-75kHz for all receivers

+### For AM

+* AM Filter coefficients are listed under `doc/filter-design-am`
+* AM IF filters are configured by the downsampling rate only
+* Up to -1dB rolloff allowed for all IF filters
-* Aliasing allowed outside the -90dB width for the 1st-stage IF filters to reduce CPU power
+* Max 6kHz IF filter width without aliasing set for all IF filters

+## AM AGC

+* IF AGC: gain up to 80dB (10000)
+* Audio AGC: gain up to 7dB (5.0), fast AGC with peak detection

 ## Airspy R2 modification from ngsoftfm-jj1bdx